-Implementing routine/preventative server and database maintenance typically requires service downtime.
-To minimize any potentially negative impact on end users but still get the full benefits and value from applying routine/preventative maintenance, EIO will only perform routine/preventative maintenance at predictable times when user activity is known to be low and user impact is limited.
+Implementing routine/preventive server and database maintenance typically requires service downtime.
+To minimize any potentially negative impact on end users but still get the full benefits and value from applying routine/preventative maintenance, EIO performs routine/preventative maintenance at predictable times when user activity is known to be low and user impact is limited.

 Routine server maintenance will be done as follows: